 - Choose and set up the same language as your website’s language

 This will allow you to narrow your audience and reach the people who are interested in your products.

 In addition, you have to remember that the narrower your audience is, the more expensive your clicks are.
-So you’ll pay more when advertising for New Yorkers who like Toyotas than for Americans who are keen on the Japanese auto industry.
+So you’ll pay more when advertising to New Yorkers who like Toyotas than to Americans who are keen on the Japanese auto industry.

-Besides that, we advise you not to exclude the countries you want to avoid just for personal reasons.
+Besides that, we recommend that you don’t exclude the countries you want to avoid just for personal reasons.
 They may easily turn out to be a gold mine of customers.

 Facebook ads are always visual.
 It means that users initially look at the pictures and only after that start reading the message.
 That’s why you need to take care of the images you use.